TopHatCroat/nextjs-payloadcms-demo/apps/backend/README.md

 This project was created using create-payload-app using the blog template.

+## 📃 Scripts Overview

+The following scripts are available in the `package.json`:

+- `seed`: Generate seed data for the database
+- `dev`: Starts the development server with colorized output
+- `build:payload`: Build payload app for production
+- `build:server`: Build server for production
+- `build`: Builds the app for production
+- `serve`: Runs the production server
+- `generate:types`: Generate TS types

 ## How to Use

 `yarn dev` will start up your application and reload on any changes.